 According to a Gartner study there is about 4.9 billion “connected things”.
 In the next five years, that is projected to be 25 billion.
 The number of connected products increases as the cost of technology decreases.
 IoT enabled warehouses and supply chains is still in very early stages but according to a Zebra Technology’s survey 7 out of 10 supply chain decision makers plan to increase their use of technology to create smart warehouses to 2020.

 Many talk about the possibilities regarding traceability in warehouse and in transport.
-But that is in my opinion not a problem if you have a good WMS and TMS, you don´t need IoT for that.
+But for standard goods transports that is in my opinion not a problem if you have a good WMS and TMS, you don’t need IoT for that.

 Personally, I think DHL is on the right track for IoT, being able to make the right decisions earlier with real-time data instead of analyzing history when it’s already too late.
 Technology is still in its infancy, it will be exciting to follow further developments.